AD0MZ/All-Band-Adjustable-Dipole/README.md

 # Brush Cartridge
 - External for easy replacement.
   - Wires from balun or coax connect to cartridge only.
 (Hole in bottom)
-  - Optional base can house a balun or other gear, wire feeds through botton of both parts to prevent water ingress.
+  - Optional base can house a balun or other gear, wire feeds through bottom of both parts to prevent water ingress.

 ![All Band Adjustable Dipole](Collateral/17.%20%20Cart%20Compared%20to%20Brush.JPG)